 True story: I once spent a year devoting free-time to digesting the Bible.
 That was back when the Internet was so new, brown boxes marked “Internet in a Box” lined the shelves of local CompuServe stores Netscape, hot dang!
-Among my lingering questions: does God have a sense of humor?
+Among the questions then in focus: does God have a sense of humor?
 Electronic searches failed to reveal passages with “Jesus” and “smile” derivatives hanging out in the same ‘hood.

 Years later, the answer materialized in the form of a critter scampering across my front lawn: the ubiquitous squirrel.
 I defy anyone to closely observe a squirrel and walk away without a smiling heart.
 Can’t be done.
-Birds offer this same gift, and I can prove it.
+Birds offer this same gift, and imma prove it.

 ✧︎︎︎ Despair Gives Way to Delight